HomerGaidarski/ReversePlaylist/README.md

 4. If the reverse process worked, another window should pop up that says, “Success!”
 If the window didn’t pop up or the program crashed, go back to step 1 and retry.

-NOTE: If you are running the program in an IDE (probably the case since I haven’t uploaded an executable jar file yet), then two identical numbers should print out in the console.
+NOTE: If you are running the program from a source build (not from the executable jar file), then two identical numbers should print out in the console.
 The first number represents the number of songs before the reversal process, and the second number represents the number of songs after the reversal process.
 So, if those numbers are not the same, then it means song(s) were lost or the file was corrupted.

 **Future Updates**